Packet Switch Stream: Later years

-Ideas like providing a more user friendly menu based interface, called Epad, than X.28 was proven obsolete by the advent windows based clients on PCs.
+Ideas such as providing a menu based interface, called Epad, more user-friendly than X.28 was proven obsolete by the advent of Windows-based clients on PCs.

 As the added value services, named PSS Plus collectively, added significant costs and headcount while contributed virtually no revenue a change in PSS's management eventually resulted.
 While a decision was eventually made to put some of the basic network services people in senior positions and try to launch what had been developed this proved to be a major mistake.
 An exodus of people who were developing the value added network services helped reduce some costs.
 However significant on-going expenditure had been committed already to manufacture packet switch hardware and by using the very expensive Tandem computers in existing VANS.
 Operating profit was still not achieved and a further change in management with McKinsey consulting being called in.

 McKinsey's recommendation that increasing revenue while cutting costs was required to turn around the business was duly followed by the new management and an operating profit achieved in about 1988.
 This rested on running PSS efficiently and cutting the VANS as much as possible.
 PSS was then merged with other failing business like Prestel as it became part of a larger Managed Network Services division that was used to fix or close BT's problem businesses.

-Later history
+Legacy

+Communication protocols

+Researchers on EPSS in the UK and elsewhere identified the need for defining higher-level protocols.
+The UK National Computing Centre publication 'Why Distributed Computing', which was based on extensive research into future potential configurations for computer systems.
+This resulted in the UK presenting the case for an international standards committee to cover this area at the ISO meeting in Sydney in March 1977.
+This work led to the OSI reference model in 1984 and the subsequent Internet-OSI Standards War.